By Sandin Phillipson

 During my ramblings, I came across several old mine workings.
 Some were simply short adits driven into the hillside, designed to test for the presence of silver, copper, and lead minerals that might be distributed within the contact zone of the porphyry intrusive that defined the mountain peak.
 Other workings, though small, were relatively more sophisticated and had rail tracks extending from the passageways out onto the progressively extended pile of fine waste rock.
 I explored each of these, sometimes crawling over piles of rock that had fallen from the roof or ribs, or widening a hole and sliding down the pile of washed-in dirt to reach the adit floor.

-Sandin Phillipson is a geologist who has visited several countries in Latin America and Europe, and worked on various civil engineering and mining-related projects in the U.S. and elsewhere.
-He has published in scientific journals, but thought it would be fun to write about some of his travel experiences on a more informal level.
+About The Author: Sandin Phillipson is a geologist who has visited several countries in Latin America and Europe and worked on various civil engineering and mining-related projects in the U.S. and elsewhere.
+He has published in scientific journals but thought it would be fun to write about some of his travel experiences on a more informal level.